Single-use plastic items ban

 Preparing your business

-If you own or operate a business that uses banned items (e.g. restaurants, cafes, takeaway food shops, party suppliers, supermarkets), you can no longer provide these to your customers.
+If you own or operate a business that uses banned items, you cannot provide banned items to your customers.

 If you are a supplier, distributor or wholesaler of banned items, you may continue to supply to a business if you have a reasonable belief they are an exempt business.